 Executive Summary

 The number of New York City homeless and those seeking temporary shelter has grown substantially over the past few years, creating significant challenges with respect to the task of ensuring that every person in need is assigned to an appropriate shelter on a nightly basis.
-DHS constantly experiences extremely tight shelter capacity, and regularly requires emergency expansions of capacity.
-The capacity constraints, the fact that actual demand is often not clear until midnight, along with the need to match clients to shelters that can address any special needs, makes it extremely important that DHS has an accurate and up to date understanding of shelter capacity and that we optimize the availability and use of existing units/beds.
+DHS constantly experiences extremely tight shelter capacity, and often requires emergency expansions of capacity.
+The capacity constraints, the fact that actual demand is often not clear until midnight, along with the need to match clients to shelters that can address any special needs or reasonable accommodation requests, makes it extremely important that DHS has an accurate and up to date understanding of shelter capacity and that DHS optimizes the availability and use of existing units/beds.

-Shelter Capacity Dashboard (CapDash) is a new software application that will give users the tools they need to create and manage plans that maximize benefits and minimize costs while fulfilling the DHS mission of providing appropriate shelter to every person in need.
-CapDash will leverage key statistical information such as known seasonal periods of high or low demand to improve the quality of forecasting.
-By incorporating regularly-updated data feeds from CARES and other key data sources both within and outside DHS, CapDash will also enable users to modify both future forecasts and current plans as they work with shelters throughout each evening.
-CapDash will enable users to test out alternative future scenarios and compare the costs of future plans given differing sets of assumptions, which may be used to help forecast DHS budgetary needs.
-Since offline units reduce capacity and impact both short-term and long-term capacity planning, CapDash will track offline units and the plans and timelines for bringing them back online.
-CapDash will provide the ability to reconcile purchases made by DHS Procurement Card (P-Card) holders to pay for maintenance and repair of units and to reserve commercial hotel rooms as needed.
-Lastly, CapDash will track reservations that are made with commercial hotels and their usage over time, and facilitate reconciliation with applicable P-Card charges.
+Shelter Capacity Dashboard v2 (CapDash2) is a new software application that will give DHS the tools needed to create and manage plans that optimize shelter utilization and minimize costs while fulfilling the DHS mission of providing appropriate shelter to every person in need.
+CapDash2 will leverage key statistical information such as known seasonal periods of high or low demand to improve the quality of forecasting.
+By incorporating regularly-updated data feeds from CARES and other key data sources both within and outside DHS, CapDash2 will also enable DHS to modify both future forecasts and current plans as they work with shelters throughout each evening.
+CapDash2 will enable DHS to test out alternative future scenarios and compare the costs of future plans given differing sets of assumptions, which may be used to help forecast DHS budgetary needs.
+Since offline units reduce capacity and impact both short-term and long-term capacity planning, CapDash2 will track offline units and the plans and timelines for bringing them back online.
+Lastly, CapDash2 will track commercial hotel reservations made by DHS Procurement Card (P-Card) holders and match them against their actual usage over time, while facilitating reconciliation with applicable P-Card charges.
+The ability to accurately capture commercial hotel reservations and usage (many of which are made at the last minute) improves CPD’s ability to report, manage, and budget for this activity.
+P-Card reconciliation capabilities reduce DHS’s risks associated with reporting errors, mistaken/unused purchases, or malfeasance.

-Phase one of CapDash will focus on significantly improving our ability to forecast capacity and demand by leveraging statistics from prior years and applying seasonal patterns of high and low shelter utilization.
-Phase two of CapDash will incorporate P-Card transaction tracking, offline unit tracking, and commercial hotels reservation information.
-This will consolidate current systems such as the Commercial Hotels Tracker spreadsheet and provide a single system that both Intake and Vacancy Control (IVC, adults), and Homeless Emergency Referral Operation (HERO, families with children) can use to manage information not contained within CARES.
+Phase one of CapDash2 will have both a business and a technical goal: it will significantly improve our ability to forecast capacity and demand by leveraging statistics from prior years and applying seasonal patterns of high and low shelter utilization.
+It will also serve as a reference implementation of the DHS Enterprise Architecture, meeting security, scalability and maintainability requirements, and serve as an example for subsequent applications.
+Phase two of CapDash2 will incorporate additional CapDash1 features including P-Card transaction tracking, offline unit tracking, and commercial hotels reservation information, while adding a service that both reads data from and makes updates to CARES, the system of record for much (though not all) of the information.
+Phase two will consolidate current systems such as CapDash1 and the Commercial Hotels Tracker spreadsheet, while providing a single system that both Intake and Vacancy Control (IVC, adults), and Homeless Emergency Referral Operation (HERO, families with children) can use to manage information not contained within CARES.
 Easy modification, undo, auditing, and reconciliation of up-to-the-minute information will also improve our ability to predict intra-day capacity changes, and improve accuracy of forecasts.